 Trump trial continues with testimony from Michael Cohen's former banker

-The third week of former President Donald Trump's New York criminal trial is resuming Tuesday with continued testimony from its third witness, bank executive Gary Farro.
+The third week of former President Donald Trump's New York criminal trial resumed Tuesday with continued testimony from its third witness and a pair of rulings from the judge on outstanding issues related to the case.

+Before testimony resumed, Judge Juan Merchan found Trump in contempt of court for violating a gag order limiting what Trump can say about those involved in the case.
+The judge fined him $1,000 for each violation.

+Merchan also ruled that Trump can attend his son Barron's high school graduation on May 17, rather than attend the trial.
+Eric Trump, another one of the former president's sons, is in the courtroom for Tuesday's proceedings, the first time one of Trump's family members has accompanied him to court.

-Farro testified last Friday that Michael Cohen, Trump's former personal attorney, was his client when Cohen wired $130,000 in "hush money" to Stormy Daniels' lawyer days before the 2016 election.
+Last Friday, bank executive Gary Farro testified that Michael Cohen, Trump's former personal attorney, was his client when Cohen wired $130,000 in "hush money" to Stormy Daniels' lawyer days before the 2016 election.

 Farro worked at First Republic Bank when Cohen paid Daniels in exchange for her silence about an alleged sexual encounter with Trump.
 Prosecutors say the arrangement was intended to protect Trump's campaign, and that Trump falsified records when repaying Cohen to hide the alleged scheme.